Simplescraper

 const browser = await chromium.launch({ headless: true })

-// Constrain the generator to the same engine you launch (Chromium),
+// constrain the generator to the same engine you launch (Chromium),

 // the same OS the User-Agent will claim (Windows), and one locale.

-// This keeps the navigator platform and WebGL strings consistent with Chrome.
+// this keeps the navigator platform and WebGL strings consistent with Chrome.

 const context = await newInjectedContext(browser, {